sirech/talk-humane-on-call-alerting/presentation.md

 ## Do you take good 🛠️ for granted?
 ### I've learned not to 😩

+---

+## Project at a German client
+### Ticketing system without features such as

 ???

 - Counter example: A German client used an internal tool for incident management.
 It came straight out of the 90s
-- It had none of these features
-- I wish I had a screenshot of the tool because you would understand instantly what I mean

----

-## Project at a German client
-### Ticketing system without features such as

 ---